Cuban Revolution: Battle of Las Mercedes

-The Battle of Las Mercedes (29 July-8 August 1958) was the last battle of Operation Verano.
+The Battle of Las Mercedes (29 July–8 August 1958) was the last battle of Operation Verano.
 The battle was a trap, designed by Cuban General Eulogio Cantillo to lure Fidel Castro's guerrillas into a place where they could be surrounded and destroyed.
 The battle ended with a cease-fire which Castro proposed and which Cantillo accepted.
-During the cease-fire, Castro's forces escaped back into the hills.
+During the cease-fire, Castro's forces escaped back into the mountains.
 The battle, though technically a victory for the Cuban army, left the army dispirited and demoralized.
 Castro viewed the result as a victory and soon launched his own offensive.

 Battalion 17 began its pull back on 29 July 1958.
 Castro sent a column of men under René Ramos Latour to ambush the retreating soldiers.
 They attacked the advance guard and killed some 30 soldiers but then came under attack from previously undetected Cuban forces.
 Latour called for help and Castro came to the battle scene with his own column of men.
 Castro's column also came under fire from another group of Cuban soldiers that had secretly advanced up the road from the Estrada Palma Sugar Mill.

-As the battle heated up, General Cantillo called up more forces from nearby towns and some 1,500 troops started heading towards the fighting.
+As the battle heated up, General Cantillo called up more forces from Bayamo and Manzanillo and approximately 1,500 troops started heading towards the fighting.
 However, this force was halted by a column under Che Guevara's command.
 While some critics accuse Che for not coming to the aid of Latour, Major Bockman argues that Che's move here was the correct thing to do.
 Indeed, he called Che's tactical appreciation of the battle "brilliant".

 By the end of July, Castro's troops were fully engaged and in danger of being wiped out by the vastly superior numbers of the Cuban army.
 He had lost 70 men, including René Latour, and both he and the remains of Latour's column were surrounded.
 The next day, Castro requested a cease-fire with General Cantillo, even offering to negotiate an end to the war.
 This offer was accepted by General Cantillo for reasons that remain unclear.

 Batista sent a personal representative to negotiate with Castro on 2 August.
 The negotiations yielded no result but during the next six nights, Castro's troops managed to slip away unnoticed.
 On 8 August when the Cuban army resumed its attack, they found no one to fight.

 Castro's remaining forces had escaped back into the mountains, and Operation Verano had effectively ended in failure for the Batista government.